 The following time limits apply:

 When complete, your exam will be evaluated on a pass/fail basis.
-Approximately two weeks later, Testing Services will report the results to you, the Graduate School (if pass) and your department chairperson or director of graduate studies.
+Approximately, two weeks later, the Department of World Languages and Cultures will report the results to you, Testing Services, the Graduate School (if pass) and your department chairperson or director of graduate studies.

 The registration fee is non-refundable after your text is approved by the examiner.
 If the text is not accepted by the examiner and you decide not to take the exam, you’ll receive a partial refund.
 If you cancel after an examiner has been selected, you’ll need to register again and pay the registration fee.